Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 ***What software will I use to develop?***

 There is a very large number of choices among development tools.
 I will focus on the ones that I use, and which serve well in a "pro" environment.
-But the choice of tools is often dictated by an organization, and if not, then is a very personal and idiosyncratic.
+But the choice of tools is often dictated by an organization, and if not, then is a very personal and idiosyncratic choice.

+## Most Likely

 This is a very cursory overview of the tools I use the most in a Python project.
 If there is need/interest, we can cover them in more detail at a later date: